mariobarbareschi/stm32-compiler-docker/README.md

 ## How to use the docker image ##
 To have an interactive bash interface with the docker image, simply run

-    docker run -it -v /path/to/host/folder:/path/to/container/folder <name>
+    docker run -it -v /path/to/host/folder:/path/to/container/folder <NAME>

 ## RUN EXAMPLES ##
 This repository is released with some examples in the projects folder.